cdfoundation/foundation/blog-guidelines.md

 ## How to submit for consideration ##

 Please submit a brief summary and the topic of the post to our [CDF Blog Submission Form](https://cd.foundation/cdf-blog-submission-form/).
 Or you can supply the full blog for review.
 We will respond with a proposed date of publication or if it’s not suitable for the CDF blog, we will provide feedback and direction.

+You need to be a CDF member, any tier, to publish through the CDF blog.

 If you are submitting an article or presentation that already exists, please send it in its entirety with a note on the expressed permission from the owner of the content.